SeanMcP/.com/src/pages/articles/adding-accessibility-checks-to-react/index.md

 Expanding the message provides a reference to the original document and a file and line reference to fix the issue.

 If I had to choose between the two, I think I would lean towards react-axe over react-a11y.
-The console errors are helpful without being overwhelming, all while providing all the information and resources you need to fix the issue.
+The console errors are helpful without being overwhelming and provide all the information and resources you need to fix the issue.

 That being said, react-a11y provides more rule customization, including the ability to create a new rule.
+So use the best option for your application and comfort level.

+Console warnings are great, but let's add another tool to help catch mistakes before they make it to the browser.

 ## Jsx-a11y

 Jsx-a11y is an ESLint plugin that looks over your code for some key accessibility considerations.
 If you don't have ESLint added to your project yet, follow their [get started guide](https://eslint.org/docs/user-guide/getting-started).

-If you bootstrapped your React app with `create-react-app`, it already has ESLint included.
+If you bootstrapped your React app with `create-react-app` like I did, it already has ESLint included.
 Just add the plugin library:

 ```
 yarn add --dev eslint-plugin-jsx-a11y